SimonHansul/DEBBase.jl/paper/paper.md

 ![fig2](fig2.png)
 **Figure 2: Example simulation of the DEB-ABM.
 Population dynamics of a hypothetical organism are simulated at three temperatures , based on the default parameters.
 Thin lines represent individual simulations.
 Thick lines and ribbons show averages and the 5th to 95th percentile, respectively.**

+### Discussion & Outlook

+In its current form, `DEBBase.jl` provides a ready-to-use platform for DEB-TKTD modelling, which can be easily adapted to model the idiosyncracies of specific organisms, rather than the generic case presented here. <br>

+It is not the goal of `DEBBase.jl` to provide the same range of functionality as for example found in the Matlab tool `DEBtool` (**citation needed**). <br>
+However, some additional functions and adaptations are worth considering.
+For example, a minimal TK model is currently hard-coded into the base model. <br>
+We will consider to allow for user-adjustable feedbacks within the TK component, as suggested by Jager (2020). <br>

+In contrast, the dose-response functions for chemical effects are currently not hard-coded, but can be changed through the species parameters.
+We opted for this variant despite a potential loss in performance, because we want to facilitate the comparison of dose-response functions when fitting the model to data.
+Future versions might explore ways to allow for flexible definition of dose-response functions without sacrificing performance too much. <br>